-On September 28, 2021, we entered into the September 2021 Purchase Agreement with Lincoln Park, pursuant to which we have the right to sell to Lincoln Park up to an aggregate of \$75.0 million in shares of our common stock over the 36-month term of the September 2021 Purchase Agreement subject to the conditions and limitations set forth in the September 2021 Purchase Agreement.
-As of March 30, 2024, \$34.1 million remains available under the September 2021 Purchase Agreement with Lincoln Park.
+On September 28, 2021, we entered into the September 2021 Purchase Agreement with Lincoln Park, pursuant to which we had the right to sell to Lincoln Park up to an aggregate of \$75.0 million in shares of our common stock over the 36-month term of the September 2021 Purchase Agreement subject to the conditions and limitations set forth in the September 2021 Purchase Agreement.
+As of September 28, 2024, \$31.0 million remained available under the September 2021 Purchase Agreement with Lincoln Park.
+During fiscal year 2024, Lincoln Park purchased an aggregate of 3,195,889 shares of our common stock for a net purchase price of \$5.2 million under the September 2021 Purchase Agreement.
+In connection with the purchases, we issued to Lincoln Park an aggregate of 10,046 shares of our common stock as additional commitment shares in noncash transactions.
+The September 2021 Purchase Agreement terminated on its terms on October 1, 2024.